Atalanta/qsoparser/README.md

 ### Callsign

 Assumes that word containing both letters and numbers is a callsign, and a word containing only letters or only numbers is not.
-This will be insufficient once we add more parsers, and will need to be expanded, but it's good enough to match most callsigns.
+This may be insufficient once we add more parsers, and may well need to be expanded, but it's good enough to match most callsigns.

-Currently not implemented are prefixes and suffixes, eg MM0ASD/P or M/F5FGH - for which there is a failing test.
+Suffixes are also supported, but prefixes are not currently implemented.

 ## Planned Parsers